bbauska/W3Cx-5of5/README.md

   alt="HTML tree structure." />
 </p>

-Clicking on each of those will reveal their respective contents.
-This structure is what we computer scientists call a &quot;tree&quot;.
+<p>Clicking on each of those will reveal their respective contents.
+This
+structure is what we computer scientists call a &quot;tree&quot;.
 Any given element (except for the outermost &quot;html&quot; element) is wholly contained inside another element, referred to as the &quot;parent&quot; element.
 Not surprisingly, the elements contained within a given element are its &quot;child&quot; elements.
-And, yes, children of a common parent are often referred to as &quot;siblings&quot;.
+And, yes, children of a common parent are often referred to as &quot;siblings&quot;.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 48. html, with head & body (39) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">